Skip to content

 try {

-log(1024, -2); // throws exit code 5 because of the base less than 1
+log(1024, -2); // exit code 5 because the base is less than 1

 }